AFLplusplus/AFLplusplus/docs/env_variables.md

     TESTCASE_CACHE` in config.h.
 Recommended values are 50-250MB - or more if
     your fuzzing finds a huge amount of paths for large inputs.

-  - `AFL_TMPDIR` is used to write the `.cur_input` file to if exists, and in the normal output directory otherwise.
+  - `AFL_TMPDIR` is used to write the `.cur_input` file to if it exists, and in the normal output directory otherwise.
 You would use this to point to a ramdisk/tmpfs.
 This increases the speed by a small value but also reduces the stress on SSDs.